procount/pinn/README.md

 * The `Use Dafault` button will enter the default username and password for the selected OS.
 * Tick the `show password` box to display the passwords on the screen.

+### How to Clone an SD Card

+Raspbian has recently added an SD Card Copier tool called piclone, which is great.
+For anyone concerned about it cloning a live system, it has now been ported into PINN so that it can clone the SD card offline, whilst the OS is not running.
+1. On the PINN screen, select the new `Advanced` menu.
+* Insert a second SD card into the Pi using a USB card reader
+* Select the Clone SD card button
+* Select your internal SD card as the source (/dev/mmcblk0) and the SD card in the USB reader as the desination (usually /dev/sda)
+* Selct OK to clone your SD card.

+All partitions will be copied onto the second card whilst the last partition will be sized fit the remainder of the SD card.
+In this way your existing data can be migrated to a smaller or larger SD card.

+Note that if you have installed multiple OSes using PINN, only the last partition on the SD card will be resized.

 ===

 ## Troubleshooting